As Sri Lanka tightens norms on Madrasas, why it is time to take a look at the ones in India

 New Delhi, Jan 16: The Prime Minister of Sri Lanka, Mahinda Rajapaksa ordered the Muslim Religious Affairs Department to register all Madrasas with the department.
 He also instructed officials to re-evaluate the curricula of all Madrasas and prepare an updated curriculum.

-The problem relating to the un-registered Madrasas in India have been spoken about for long.
+The problem relating to the un-registered Madrasas in India has been spoken about for long.
 Even in the recent spate of arrests relating to the Islamic State case in South India, it was found that a few members had taken shelter in a Madrasa.

 The biggest problem pointed out to by the security agencies that there are several Madrasas in India that are unregistered.
 Some have a radical approach and this could well end up becoming radicalising centres.